AshiqPranto/Object_Oriented_Design_and_Design_Patterns_Lab/Assignment3/README.md

 - **Methods**:
   - `main()`: The main method of the application where a `Customer` interacts with the `BankService` to create accounts, deposit, withdraw, and transfer money.

-## Usage

-1. Clone or download the project from the repository.

-2. Compile and run the application.

-3. Follow the prompts in the console to create accounts and perform banking operations.

 ## Conclusion

 The Facade design pattern simplifies complex subsystem interactions by providing a unified interface.
 This console app showcases how the `BankService` facade allows clients to perform banking operations without worrying about the intricacies of individual account types.
 It promotes code simplicity, maintainability, and encapsulation of subsystem complexities.